Carbon Neutral = 240 trees av. per year/ UK adult

 We plant with Trees For the Future supporting thousands of farming families and changing lives for good, across five countries in Sub-Saharan Africa.
 The focus is in Cameroon, Kenya, Senegal, Uganda, and Tanzania, as these are the areas having the biggest impact and seeing profound results.
-With over:

 187,042,083 trees planted - 28,279 acres restored - 111,727 lives changed.